SwaroopGiri/aws-serverless/README.md

-# aws-serverless
+# serverless
-Serverless Lambda Function to send verification emails on user registration
+  A microservice written in Node.Js to send verification emails to users on account creation.
+This microservice is triggered by SNS Notification.
+Implemented CI/CD using github actions on pull request.